vlarin/akka-java-examples/README.md

 * Logback / SL4J Logger.
 Log file is under the root path: ``/logs``
 * Akka configuration has most logging options turned on. (chatty)

-All examples are runnable from within your IDE, by executing the ``Main`` method in the corresponding ``org.royrusso.app.System`` class.
+All examples are runnable from within your IDE, by executing the ``Main`` method in the corresponding ``org.royrusso.app.Runtime`` class.

 Simple Akka Example
 ------------------